Want more information on Spheric Lenses?

-Aspherical lenses are optical lenses that feature a non-spherical, non-cylindrical shape that is rotationally symmetric.
+Aspherical lenses are optical lenses that feature a non-spherical but rotationally symmetric radius of curvature.
 Unlike spherical lenses, they have a radius of curvature that varies from the center to the edge of the lens.

 While the design and manufacture of aspherical lenses can be challenging, when constructed correctly, they can offer greater optical functionality than a comparable spherical lens.
 Some of the key benefits of using an aspherical lens in an optical application are: